 Our pension accounting services are based on a culture of providing all our clients with high quality, professional service through strong personal relationships and tailored solutions while remaining competitive on service costs.

 Our advice on defined benefit pension schemes includes:

-We also provide a range of services in relation to accounting for post-retirement medical plans and share based payments.
-As well as carrying out the necessary calculations, we can advise on the choice of underlying assumptions and the sensitivity of the results to changes in assumptions.
+We also provide a range of pension accounting services in relation to post-retirement medical plans and share-based payments.
+As well as carrying out the necessary calculations for reports and accounts, we can advise on the choice of underlying assumptions and the sensitivity of the results to changes in assumptions..

-To assist clients in setting their own assumptions we prepare an annual survey of the key actuarial assumptions used by FTSE100 companies with a reporting date of 31 December.
+To assist clients in setting their own assumptions we prepare an annual research series of the key actuarial assumptions used by FTSE350 companies for DB pensions schemes.

 We have developed an interactive modelling tool, Illuminate, to help Finance Directors understand and quantify the factors influencing the financial position of their pension scheme.
 It also allows an instant assessment of the sensitivity of the accounts to the year-end assumptions so that the Finance Director can make a fully informed decision on the optimal approach.